-We also currently maintain liquidity through a master repurchase agreement, a note payable and a junior loan participation with three different financial institutions or companies.
+We also maintain liquidity through repurchase agreements, a warehousing credit facility, a note payable and three junior loan participations with six different financial institutions or companies.
 In addition, we have issued three collateralized debt obligations or CDOs and nine separate junior subordinated notes.
 London inter-bank offered rate, or LIBOR, refers to one-month LIBOR unless specifically stated.
-As of March 31, 2011, these facilities had aggregate borrowings of approximately \$1.3 billion.
+As of September 30, 2011, these facilities had aggregate borrowings of approximately \$1.3 billion.

-The following is a summary of our debt facilities as of March 31, 2011:
+The following is a summary of our debt facilities as of September 30, 2011: